Coronavirus restrictions remain in place. Find out what you can and cannot do.

 - disabled people and their carers

 The limit of 15 does not include children under 5 who are accompanying a parent or guardian.
-Where a group includes someone covered by an exception (for example, someone who is working or volunteering), they are not generally counted as part of the gatherings limit.
-This means, for example, a tradesperson can go into a household without breaching the limit, if they are there for work, and the officiant at a wedding would not count towards the limit.
+Gatherings above the limit can take place where reasonably necessary for work or volunteering.
+Where a group includes someone covered by an exception (for example, someone who is working or volunteering to facilitate the group), they are not generally counted as part of the gatherings limit.

 Exercise, sport and physical activity